Scrashdown/PRU-Audio-Processing/Report/Report.md

     unsigned int PRU_buffer_len;
     // The ring buffer which is the main place for storing data ringbuffer_t * main_buffer;
-    // Function pointer to an optional filter
-    // TODO:
 } pcm_t;

 /**